Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Eye drops 0.5%.

-The composition of Prednisolone in ampoules includes the active substance at a concentration of 30 mg / ml, as well as sodium pyrosulfite (additive E223), disodium edetate, nicotinamide, sodium hydroxide, water for injections.
+The composition of Prednisolone in ampoules includes the active substance at a concentration of 30 mg/ml, as well as sodium pyrosulfate (additive E223), disodium edetate, nicotinamide, sodium hydroxide, and water.

-Prednisolone tablets, from which the drug helps for many indications, include: 1 or 5 mg of the active substance and excipients.
+Prednisolone tablets, which help the medicine for many indications, include: 1 or 5 mg of the active substance and excipients.

 Pharmacological properties